Jan-Michael Vincent: Career

-Vincent gained his first acting job in 1967 in The Bandits, starring and co-directed by Robert Conrad.
+Vincent's first acting job was in 1967 in The Bandits, starring and co-directed by Robert Conrad.
 Also in 1967, Vincent appeared in the TV movie The Hardy Boys: The Mystery of the Chinese Junk.

 In the late 1960s, Vincent was signed to Universal Studios and appeared in several television series.
-He made an appearance in the Dragnet 1968 episode "The Grenade", as a muscular high school student who suffered an acid attack by a mentally unstable classmate (played by Mickey Sholdar).
+He appeared in the Dragnet 1968 episode "The Grenade", as a muscular high school student who suffered an acid attack by a mentally unstable classmate (played by Mickey Sholdar).
 Vincent also appeared in the Danger Island segments of Hanna-Barbera's The Banana Splits series as Link (1968–1969).
 His first starring role was in the fall of 1969 in the prime-time soap opera The Survivors, alongside Lana Turner and George Hamilton; the series was canceled mid-season.

 Vincent also acted in several movies in the late 1960s, including the 1969 20th Century Fox movie The Undefeated (as Bubba Wilkes), starring John Wayne, Rock Hudson, and Antonio Aguilar.
 His name appeared as Michael Vincent in the credits of the movie.
 Vincent guest-starred in three episodes of Lassie with actor Tony Dow and two episodes of Bonanza.

-In 1970, Vincent garnered critical praise for his role in the TV movie Tribes (also known as The Soldier Who Declared Peace in Europe and the UK), co-starring Darren McGavin, about a tough Marine boot-camp drill instructor dealing with a hippie draftee (Vincent) who will not follow the rules.
-He gave a complex performance opposite Robert Mitchum in Going Home (1971).
+In 1970, Vincent was praised for his role in the TV movie Tribes (also known as The Soldier Who Declared Peace in Europe and the UK), co-starring Darren McGavin, about a tough Marine boot-camp drill instructor dealing with a hippie draftee (Vincent) who will not follow the rules.
+He performed opposite Robert Mitchum in Going Home (1971).
 That same year, he appeared in the Gunsmoke episode "The Legend".

-In 1972, Vincent appeared with Charles Bronson in the crime film The Mechanic and a made-for-TV love story Sandcastles.
+In 1972, Vincent appeared with Charles Bronson in the crime film The Mechanic and the made-for-TV love story Sandcastles.
 In 1973, Vincent starred in the Disney comedy The World's Greatest Athlete, with Tim Conway and John Amos.
 Vincent played Richie, an alcoholic teen in the 1973 Marcus Welby, M.D. episode, "Catch a Ring That Isn't There".
 Also in 1973, he was in the made-for-TV-movie Deliver Us from Evil as Nick Fleming opposite George Kennedy.

 Vincent starred as the anti-hero Buster Lane in the 1974 romance Buster and Billie, wherein he startled audiences with his full-frontal nudity.
 In Bite the Bullet (1975), he played opposite Gene Hackman, James Coburn, and Candice Bergen.
 He starred in the trucker movie White Line Fever (1975); in Baby Blue Marine (1976), a war film directed by John D. Hancock, which also starred Glynnis O'Connor; and in Shadow of the Hawk (1976) co-starring Marilyn Hassett.
 Vincent also starred in Damnation Alley (1977), based on Roger Zelazny's science fiction novel.
 Two more 1978 appearances were the surfing film Big Wednesday with William Katt and Gary Busey, and Hooper with Burt Reynolds, in which Vincent played a young stuntman.